-Dr. Stacey Dixon joined IARPA as its Deputy Director in January 2016.
-Dr. Dixon joins us from the National Geospatial-Intelligence Agency (NGA) where she most recently served as Deputy Director of InnoVision and oversaw geospatial intelligence research and development.
-Prior to InnoVision, she served as NGA’s Chief of Congressional and Intergovernmental Affairs.
-From 2007 to 2010 she worked on the House Permanent Select Committee on Intelligence (HPSCI) staff, and for the Central Intelligence Agency (CIA) assigned to the National Reconnaissance Organization (NRO)’s Advanced Systems and Technology Directorate from 2003 to 2007.
-Dr. Dixon holds doctorate and master’s degrees in mechanical engineering from the Georgia Institute of Technology, and a bachelor’s degree in mechanical engineering from Stanford University.
-She was a chemical engineering postdoctoral fellow at the University of Minnesota.
-Dr. Dixon is a native Washingtonian and currently resides in the District of Columbia.
+Dr. Stacey Dixon became IARPA’s fourth director in September 2018, after serving as the deputy director from January 2016 to August 2018.
+Before joining IARPA, Dr. Dixon served as the deputy director of the InnoVision directorate at the National Geospatial-Intelligence Agency, where she oversaw geospatial intelligence research and development.
+Prior to InnoVision, she served as NGA’s chief of Congressional and Intergovernmental Affairs in the Office of Corporate Communications.
+From 2007 to 2010, she worked on the U.S. House of Representatives Permanent Select Committee on Intelligence staff, and from 2003 to 2007, for the Central Intelligence Agency, assigned to the National Reconnaissance Office’s Advanced Systems and Technology directorate.
+Dr. Dixon holds both a doctorate and master’s degree in mechanical engineering from the Georgia Institute of Technology, and a bachelor’s degree in mechanical engineering from Stanford University.
+She was also a chemical engineering postdoctoral fellow at the University of Minnesota.
+Dr. Dixon is a native of the District of Columbia where she currently resides.

 For speaking engagement requests, please courtesy copy (cc) email@example.com.